-- Drive ahead.
-Look down the road, to the sides, and to crossroads for situations that might affect your passing patterns.
-If you have any doubt whatsoever about making a successful pass, wait for a better time. - Watch for traffic signs, pavement markings, and lines.
-If you can see a sign up ahead that might indicate a turn or an intersection, delay your pass.
-A broken center line usually indicates it is all right to pass, providing the road ahead is clear.
-Never cross a solid line on your side of the lane or a double solid line, even if the road seems empty of approaching traffic.
+- Look down the road, to the sides, and to crossroads for situations that might affect a successful pass.
+If in doubt, wait. - Watch for traffic signs, pavement markings, and lines that could indicate a turn or an intersection.
+Never cross a solid or double-solid line on your side of the lane. - Do not get too close to the vehicle you want to pass.
+Doing so can reduce your visibility. - Wait your turn to pass a slow vehicle. - When you are being passed, ease to the right.